-Amount: \$2,500

-Description: Deferment of tuition obligation without any interest penalties and dependent upon your ability to repay after securing employment.
-Income tuition limits as described in the Undergraduate Institutional Aid Policy above.
+Amount: \$2,500 Description: Deferment of tuition obligation without any interest penalties and dependent upon your ability to repay after securing employment.
+Income Share Agreements (ISA) are applied before any other Jessup Aid and will reduce your other scholarships that are subject to commuter limits or tuition limits as described in the Undergraduate Institutional Aid Policy above.
 Declining an ISA will not increase your aid eligibility.
+Deadline: Eligibility determined at time of acceptance.
+Renewal: Annually renewable.
+Student must maintain satisfactory academic progress.
+Application: No application required.